 We studied Expected Value and Expected Utility Theory valuable to me as quantitative tools for foresight and business application, strategies for reducing risk, empirical methods to analyze demand, and investment decision trees similar to the Framework Foresight Model.

 In foresight we study the expected future then explore how trend breaks open up multiple futures.
 In economics we see that a competitor entering our field, or a merger, a change in a raw material, or external political forces might affect how steady our trend line is.

 A considerable emphasis for me has been in sense making: contextualizing the global economic systems for the managing futurist.

 Forward With a Map:

 To refresh from the college courses that I had taken in macro and micro economics, I brushed up on economic theory before this course by reading a few economics books (A Concise Guide to Macroeconomics, Naked Economics, and An Introduction to Economic Dynamics) and by taking an online course.
-I needed a theoretical foundation upon which to build the decision making strategy focus of this course and I needed to keep up and compete with the seasoned business managers I shared this course with.
+I needed a theoretical foundation upon which to build the decision making strategy focus of this course and I needed to keep up and compete with the seasoned business managers with whom I shared this course.
 I added the Wall Street Journal to my daily reading on top of the NY Times Business section.